 The comprehensive Code of Ethics contains statements of Principles and articulates principles of conduct that are deemed appropriate and acceptable by the American Academy of Otolaryngology-Head and Neck Surgery, Inc. The statements and principles contained herein are not laws, but rather guidelines for honorable behavior.
 We believe that these ethical principles should be honored by all Fellows and Members intent on maintaining good standing in the Academy.
 The ethical principles should serve to bring clarity and definition to areas where confusion might occur in the course of contemporary Otolaryngology practice.
 The Code of Ethics addresses the physician-patient relationship, colleague interactions, commercial interests, referral practices, prescribing practices, patents, advertising, research, character, impairment, illegal activity, fees, community relations, disciplinary actions and expert witness qualifications and testimony.

-Expert Witness Testimony Policy
+Expert Witness Qualifications and Testimony Policy

 Gender Equity Policy and Procedural Guidelines